OperationSpark/shoutout/README.md

 Wireframes are like blueprints for websites.
 They show various screens that will eventually be developed into a useable application.
 Wireframes help show how an application will function and how to navigate through an application and don't typically make use of colors, graphics, or any styling.
 Wireframes can be made on a whiteboard, paper, or on the computer.

 ![](http://www.flairbuilder.com/img/wireframe-samples/wireframe-example-large-1.png)

+Create a free account on [Balsamiq](https://balsamiq.com/products/mockups/mybalsamiq/) and play around with creating some basic wireframes

 ## Colors